by-jp/www.byjp.me/content/notes/twitter/244902729439408128/index.md

 - from-twitter
 - paralympics
 ---
-Steampunk Britain - nice work guys\!
-A little odd in places, but we'll call it quirky and love it\! [paralympics](/tags/paralympics)
+Steampunk Britain - nice work guys!
+A little odd in places, but we'll call it quirky and love it! [paralympics](/tags/paralympics)